Zell Family Foundation

 -

-Chicago focus with selective exceptions: 60% of funding goes to Greater Chicago organizations, with major exceptions for the University of Michigan (alma mater) and select national organizations aligned with family values.
+Chicago focus with selective exceptions: 60% of funding goes to Greater Chicago organisations, with major exceptions for the University of Michigan (alma mater) and select national organisations aligned with family values.

 -

-Legacy-driven priorities: The dramatic increase to $133 million in FY 2023 following Sam Zell's death suggests the foundation is fulfilling his philanthropic vision.
+Legacy-driven priorities: The dramatic increase in grantmaking following Sam Zell's death suggests the foundation is fulfilling his philanthropic vision.
 The family's commitment to entrepreneurship education, Jewish causes, arts and culture, and academic freedom reflects deeply held values.

 -

-Long-term sustainability emphasis: Helen Zell's statements emphasize preserving institutions' futures rather than funding short-term projects.
+Long-term sustainability emphasis: Helen Zell's statements emphasise preserving institutions' futures rather than funding short-term projects.
 The foundation appears to value endowment building, debt reduction, and structural stability.

 -